- Crews are finishing up work on the last of six total project sites.

-- The federally funded program for passenger rail improvements includes six slope stabilization projects shown in this map (pdf 1mb).
-Two projects were constructed in 2014.
-Crews will start work on the four remaining sites in summer 2015.
+- The federally funded program for passenger rail improvements includes six slope stabilization projects (map pdf 86kb) Two projects were constructed in 2013 and finished in early 2014.
+Crews started work on the four remaining sites in summer 2015.
 Three are complete and the final one will be done by early summer 2016.

 - WSDOT and BSNF are working together on prevention/repair strategies like retaining walls, improved drainage systems and erosion control.
 This blog provides more information.

 WSDOT is taking several steps to help prevent landslides (pdf 2.1MB) – and train service disruptions – along the Amtrak Cascades corridor for passenger rail service, including:

 - Forming the Landslide Mitigation Work Group, which includes BNSF Railway Company, Sound Transit, Amtrak, and several municipal and state agencies.

 - Researching landslide causes and locations to identify high-risk areas along the rail corridor and writing the Landslide Mitigation Action Plan (pdf 2mb).

 - Participating in community engagement events in Edmonds, Mukilteo and Everett.

 - Mailing a landslide prevention informational brochure (pdf 340 kb) to all property owners along the rail line from Seattle to Everett.